 Weekdays from 8:30 AM to 4 PM

-IDA is a service organized by the Ministry of Education and Culture to actors within the Finnish research system.
+IDA is organised by the Ministry of Education and Culture to actors within the Finnish research system.
 The service is produced by CSC – IT Center for Science Ltd.